 These transactions are undertaken on the Trustees' behalf by the Plan administrator, Scottish Widows Ltd. We have reviewed the processes and controls implemented by them and have concluded that they are suitably designed to achieve these objectives.
 We have also agreed service levels including timeliness and accuracy and reporting of performance against those service levels, which are set out in the Trustees' services agreement with Scottish Widows.
 These include a range of member requests.
 The Trustees pay attention to tasks which are time critical, but also monitor non-time critical and manual administration type requests.
 Time critical member processes include transfers in, investment switch requests, retirement claims and transfer out claims.
 All service levels are in line with industry requirements and in many cases, much faster.
-The Trustees received a detailed assessment of the quarterly governance reports from their administrator which break down: the service delivery activity; movements in membership such as transfers out; opt outs; payment increases and decreases; and analysis of the membership with changes over time to help spot changes in the profile of the Plan.
-As a Board, we strive to look beyond the service statistics and understand what will help improve the processes, making changes whenever appropriate to improve the member experience.
+The Trustees received a detailed assessment of the quarterly governance reports from its administrator which break down: the service delivery activity; movements in membership such as transfers out; opt outs; payment increases and decreases; and analysis of the membership with changes over time to help spot changes in the profile of the Plan.
+During the period, oversight of administration performance was delegated to the Audit, Risk & Administration Sub-group (the ARA).
+This allowed for greater scrutiny to be applied to administration performance and freed up the Trustee Board to consider more strategic matters.
+The ARA continue to look beyond the service statistics and ensure they understand what will help improve the processes, making changes whenever appropriate to improve the member experience.